secfree/secfree.github.io/_posts/2018-03-14-how-to-assign-a-value-for-a-gitlab-issue.md

 ---
 layout: blog
-title: "How to assign a weight value for a gitlab issue?"
+title: "How to assign the weight value for a gitlab issue?"
 ---

 I'm using [gitlab](http://gitlab.com/) to manage my personal issues about life and study.
 Gitlab issues have a `weight` attribute with the value range from 1 to 9.
 I've been thinking for a long time about the assigning standard.
 Because for judging by direct, it's hard to choose between two adjacent values.